revunix/revRadio/README.md

 - **Volume Control**: Adjusts playback volume with a simple command.
 - **Custom Help Command**: Provides a list of available commands with a user-friendly interface.
 - **Discord Rich Presence**: Displays the current song title in Discord Rich Presence.
-- **Automatic Presence Update**: Updates Rich Presence every 2 minutes with the current song title.
+- **Automatic Presence Update**: Updates Rich Presence every 30 seconds with the current song title.
 - **Role-based Permissions**: Commands are restricted to users with specific roles.
 - **Channel Restriction**: Commands can only be used in a designated control channel.
 - **Join and Leave Voice Channels**: Commands to join or leave voice channels.